-Bears best Badgers in league football debut
+AREA ROUNDUP: Bears best Badgers in league football debut

 Lewiston individuals — T48.
 Kayden Orton 87.

-HIGH SCHOOL VOLLEYBALLPatriots top Nighthawks
+HIGH SCHOOL VOLLEYBALL

 COTTONWOOD — St. John Bosco of Cottonwood earned a key 1A Whitepine League home win against Nezperce.